U.S. Route 1: New England

 In New England, US 1 generally serves large cities in a side street capacity.
 In Connecticut, US 1 serves the shore of Long Island Sound parallel to I-95.
 Beyond New Haven, the highway travels east–west, and some signs in the state indicate this rather than the standard north–south.
 While I-95 in Rhode Island takes a diagonal path to Providence, US 1 continues east along the coast through Westerly to Wakefield-Peacedale, where it turns north and follows Narragansett Bay.
 Most of this part is a four-lane limited-access highway, providing access to Route 138 toward Newport.
 After Route 4 splits as a mostly-freeway connection to I-95, US 1 becomes a lower-speed surface road, passing through Warwick, Providence, and Pawtucket.
 The route parallels I-95 again through Providence and Pawtucket and into Massachusetts, traveling toward Boston as a four-lane road.
 When it reaches Dedham, US 1 turns east and becomes a freeway through metropolitan Boston, concurrent with I-95 and I-93 east to Braintree and north through Downtown Boston.
 The Tobin Bridge and Northeast Expressway take US 1 out of Boston, after which it again parallels I-95 as a high-speed surface road through Newburyport to the New Hampshire state line.

 The short portion of US 1 in New Hampshire follows the historic Lafayette Road, staying close to I-95, passing through Portsmouth before crossing the Piscataqua River on Memorial Bridge, which was demolished and replaced during 2012–2013, leaving a temporary gap in US 1.
 During construction, drivers had to detour to one of two other nearby bridges carrying US 1 Bypass or I-95.
 Within Maine, US 1 begins as a parallel route to I-95 near the Atlantic Ocean.
 At Portland, I-95 splits off to the north, and I-295 heads northeast paralleling US 1 to Brunswick.
 There US 1 turns east as a mostly two-lane road along the coast to Calais; much of this portion is advertised as the "Coastal Route" on signs.
-North from Calais, US 1 follows the Canada–US border, crossing I-95 in Houlton and eventually turning west and southwest to its "north" end at the Clair–Fort Kent Bridge in Fort Kent.
-The short Route 161 extends north on the New Brunswick (Canada) side of the bridge to Route 120, a secondary east–west route from Edmundston, New Brunswick, west to Quebec Route 289 toward Saint-Alexandre-de-Kamouraska, Quebec.
+North from Calais, US 1 follows the Canadian border, crossing I-95 in Houlton and eventually turning west and southwest to its "north" end at the Clair–Fort Kent Bridge in Fort Kent.
+On the New Brunswick (Canada) side of the bridge, Route 205 extends south and west to Saint-François-de-Madawaska, while the short Route 161 extends north to Route 120, a secondary east–west route from Edmundston, New Brunswick, west to Quebec Route 289 toward Saint-Alexandre-de-Kamouraska, Quebec.